 Fighting, aggression, and general boisterousness encapsulated Ketchel’s short life.
 From his days as a brawling youth to his time fighting in Montana bars, Ketchel’s identity was drawn from his ability to physically dominate other men.
-As an adolescent he would knock out a grown man in a boxing exhibition at a local fair; he would turn to boxing shortly afterwards as a lucrative financial opportunity.
-It is estimated that before he turned professional in 1903, Ketchel fought in as many as 250 unsanctioned and doubtlessly brutal fights around Montana, during which he would hone his reputation for savagery.
-Whether as an amateur or professional, Ketchel would always enter the ring with the same decisive look in his cold eyes, at once nervous and unshakably self-confident, prepared to acquit himself viciously in the vortex that was the boxing ring.
+As an adolescent he knocked out a grown man in a boxing exhibition at a local fair and soon after he turned to boxing as a lucrative financial opportunity.
+It is estimated that before he turned professional in 1903, Ketchel battled in as many as 250 unsanctioned and doubtlessly brutal fights around Montana, during which he honed his skill and savagery.
+Whether as an amateur or pro, Ketchel always entered the ring with the same decisive look in his cold eyes, at once nervous and unshakably self-confident, prepared to acquit himself viciously in the vortex that was the early 20th century boxing ring.

 Never formally trained, Ketchel didn’t possess exemplary technique.
 He wasn’t defensively skilled and often fought wide open, confident that his antagonistic style would prove too onerous for his opponent.
-Strong enough to knock someone out with either hand, Ketchel’s thirst for violence was supported by bottomless reserves of energy that allowed him to continue pressing very late into fights.
-He was a furious, whirling dervish inside the ring, wholly intent on physically annihilating his opponent.
+Strong enough to knock someone out with either hand, Ketchel’s thirst for violence was supported by bottomless reserves of energy that allowed him to continue pressing at a desperate pace in the late stages of a contest.
+He was a furious, whirling dervish inside the ring, wholly intent on annihilating his opponent.
 According to manager ‘Dumb’ Dan Morgan, “Ketchel was an exception to the human race.
 He was a savage.
 He would pound and rip his opponent’s eyes, nose and mouth in a clinch.
 He couldn’t get enough blood.”
-Rarely serene, Ketchel’s impulsive, even psychopathic disposition made his behaviour unpredictable.
+Rarely serene, Ketchel’s impulsive, even psychopathic disposition, made his behaviour unpredictable.
 He often carried a gun, and when upset would flaunt it unabashedly.

-Ketchel ripped his way through the available professional competition in Montana, losing only twice in his first forty professional fights, with almost all of his wins coming by knockout.
-He would then move on to California, with its deeper well of boxing talent and opportunities to challenge for a title.
+Ketchel ripped his way through the available competition in Montana, losing only twice in his first forty pro fights, with almost all of his wins coming by knockout.
+He then moved on to California, with its deeper well of boxing talent and opportunities to challenge for a title.
 There Ketchel’s career would ascend.
-Losing to Joe Thomas on points in a controversial decision, the Michigan Assassin would win the rematch via KO.
-This fight, considered by many to be one of the greatest in boxing history given its furious pace and changes of momentum, would be followed by a third bout between the two, which Ketchel won on points and with it, the World Middleweight Title.
-Fighting frequently, Ketchel successfully defended his title against the highly regarded Sullivan brothers Mike and Jack, Billy Papke, and then Joe Thomas again.
+Losing to Joe Thomas on points in a controversial decision, Ketchel won the rematch by knockout.
+This fight, considered by many to be one of the greatest in boxing history given its furious pace and changes of momentum, was followed by a third clash, which Ketchel won on points.
+And with the victory came the world’s middleweight championship.
+Fighting frequently, Ketchel successfully defended his title against the highly regarded Sullivan brothers, Mike and Jack, Billy Papke, and then Joe Thomas again.

 In his rematch with Papke, Ketchel would be blindsided by the challenger at the opening bell.
 This cheap shot, which gave rise to the famous referee’s order to “shake hands and come out fighting,” badly hurt the champ, and Ketchel succumbed by TKO in the twelfth round.
-Furious at having been beaten so illegitimately, Ketchel avenged the loss in their third meeting, earning an eleventh round knockout.
-This was the only time in his career that Papke failed to rise before the referee could count to ten.
+Furious at the outcome, Ketchel avenged the loss in their third meeting, earning an eleventh round knockout, the only time in his career that Papke was counted out.

 As dangerous as Ketchel was, there was little chance he could beat “The Galveston Giant.”
 Winning shouldn’t have necessarily been Ketchel’s objective anyway, if he wanted to comply with the wishes of the motion picture company covering the bout, who wanted it to go an acceptable length for commercial purposes.
 This necessitated a more reserved style of boxing, which was anathema to Ketchel.
-Johnson fought in his usual, defensively-sound way, aware that he stood to receive a sizeable share of profits if the fight went long enough to conciliate the movie-going public.
-Ketchel, far too aggressive a soul to remain restrained, veered from the script when he hammered Johnson on the back of the head in the twelfth round.
-It was a surprise punch, and almost unbelievably, it sent Johnson to the canvas.
-A proud man, Johnson rose and immediately knocked Ketchel out, punching him so hard that Ketchel’s teeth were said to have become embedded in Johnson’s glove.
+Johnson fought in his usual, defensive manner, aware that he stood to receive a sizeable share of profits if the fight went long enough to conciliate the movie-going public.
+Ketchel, far too aggressive a soul to remain restrained, veered from the script when he hammered Johnson with a wild right in round twelve and sent him to the canvas.
+Johnson rose and immediately knocked Ketchel unconscious with a right hand of his own.